 - In case of illness, you must supply a duly completed Verification of Student Illness or Injury form (available at www.illnessverification.utoronto.ca).
-A doctor's note is not acceptable. - If a personal or family crisis prevents you from meeting a deadline, you must get a letter from your college registrar (it is a good idea anyway to advise your college registrar if a crisis is interfering with your studies).
+A doctor's note is also acceptable (the doctor's note need not contain specifics about the illness but must state the start and estimated end time of the illness). - If a personal or family crisis prevents you from meeting a deadline, you must get a letter from your college registrar (it is a good idea anyway to advise your college registrar if a crisis is interfering with your studies).
 This letter must specify the length of the extension that is justified under the circumstances. - If you are registered with Accessibility Services, your counselor will send an email message on your behalf if you ask them to (with a one-week extension the norm).

-Provide supporting documentation either by email to Professor Veugelers or in a sealed envelope addressed to him.
-When your paper is ready, submit it using the drop box for fourth-year courses in room 225 at 725 Spadina Avenue - open Monday to Friday, 9:00 a.m. to 4:45 p.m.(and then send Professor Veugelers an email message to notify him that your paper is in the drop box).
+Provide supporting documentation by email to Professor Veugelers.
+When your paper is ready, submit it using the drop box for fourth-year courses in room 225 at 725 Spadina Avenue (and then send Professor Veugelers an email message to notify him that your paper is in the drop box).